RogerHardiman/node-pan-tilt-driver/README.md

 COMING SOON - support for the Pan-Tilt Platform from _Arducam_ 100% Javascript.
 No need for any external Python libraries.

-There are two makes of Pan-Tilt HAT board for the Raspberry Pi that sit on top of the Pui, one made by _Pimoroni_ in the UK and one made by _Waveshare_ in China.
+There are two makes of Pan-Tilt HAT board for the Raspberry Pi that sit on top of the Pi, one made by _Pimoroni_ in the UK and one made by _Waveshare_ in China.
 There is also a Pan-Tilt platform designed for the Pi and the Jetson Nano made by Arducam that can sit alongside the Pi with 4 jumper wires back to the Pi.
 (DRIVER SUPPORT COMING SOON)
 All boards have some similarities and some differences